Blendify/blender-manual/trunk/blender_docs/manual/rigging/posing/editing.rst

 Connected bones have another specificity: they cannot be translated.
-Indeed, as their root must be at their parent's tip, if you do not move the parent, you cannot move the child's root, but only its tip - which leads to a child rotation.
+Indeed, as their root must be at their parent's tip, if you do not move the parent, you cannot move the child's root, but only its tip, which leads to a child rotation.
-This is exactly what happens - when you press :kbd:`G` with a connected bone selected, Blender automatically switches to rotation operation.
+This is exactly what happens, when you press :kbd:`G` with a connected bone selected, Blender automatically switches to rotation operation.

 Bones relationships also have important consequences on how selections of multiple bones